-The sixteen voice embodiment of Fig. 5 has each voice independently controllable for a value of pitch, determined by the pitch number N. Each voice has a sampling rate of approximately 20K Hz.
-Each sample time is sixteen voice cycles, each of which is a logic cycle

-STFD2/WAV STAN 3411 DEL/A (S80-20) -47-83/01/27 comprised of seven clock cycles.
-The sampling frequency is 1/112 the clock frequency of the Digitar Unit.
+The sixteen voice embodiment of FIG. 5 has each voice independently controllable for a value of pitch, 5 determined by the pitch number N. Each voice has a sampling rate of approximately 20 KHz.
+Each sample time is sixteen voice cycles, each of which is a logic cycle comprised of seven clock cycles.
+The sampling frequency is 1/112 the clock frequency of the Digitar 10 Unit.

 Each voice can be in one of four modes, plucking, guitar decay, drum decay or harp decay.
-Each of the decay algorithms allows decay stretching during the decay operation with the stretching factor, S, equal to 1, 2, 4, 8, 16, 32, 64, or infinity.
-The factor s multiplies the unstretched decay time by the value of s.
-The stretching is implemented by not incrementing the Read Pointer by +1 in selected logic cycles.
+Each of the decay algorithms allows decay stretching during the decay operation with the stretching factor, s, equal to 1, 15 2, 4, 8, 16, 32, 64, or infinity.
+The factor s (which equals 1/d) multiplies the unstretched decay time by the value of s.
+The stretching is implemented by not incrementing the Read Pointer by +1 in probabilistically selected logic cycles.

-During the plucking operation, the output to the digital/analog converter in the output unit 4 can be randomly amplitude A or 255 - A, that is, the complement.
-The probability of inversion to 255 - A is 1/S where S is the stretching factor determined by the "PROBd" control to the E latch 59 of Fig. 6.
-Under these conditions, the digital/analog converter 9 of Fig. 2 is centered at 128.
+During the plucking operation, the output to the digital/analog converter in the output unit 4 can be randomly amplitude A or 255-A, that is, the complement.
+The probability of inversion to 255-A is determined by the "PROBd" control to the E latch 59 of FIG. 6.
+Under these conditions, the digital/analog converter 9 of FIG. 2 is centered at 128.

 In the guitar and drum instruments, the blend factors (one minus the probability of selecting the complement from the C latch) are 1 and 1⁄2 respectively.
-The harp instrument is the drum with a blend factor of 0.
+The harp 30 instrument is the drum with a blend factor of 0.
 A blend factor of 0 means the complement is always selected from the C latch.
 Therefore, the value in the wavetable is complemented on each pass thereby dropping the frequency an octave and leaving only the odd harmonics.
 This operation extends the range down an octave and adds a somewhat unusual timber to the higher octaves.